awsdocs/amazon-route53-docs/doc_source/welcome-health-checks.md

 1. If Route 53 considers the endpoint unhealthy and if you configured notification for the health check, Route 53 notifies CloudWatch\.

    If you didn't configure notification, you can still see the status of your Route 53 health checks in the Route 53 console\.
-For more information, see [Monitoring Health Check Status and Getting Notifications](health-checks-monitor-view-status.md)\.
+For more information, see [Monitoring health check status and getting notifications](health-checks-monitor-view-status.md)\.

 1. If you configured notification for the health check, CloudWatch triggers an alarm and uses Amazon SNS to send notification to the specified recipients\.